Driving lessons in Garforth, Swillington, Kippax, Crossgates, Rothwell.

 Tell me how you would check that the brakes are working before starting a journey.

-Brake pedal can be repeatedly pressed 3 or 4 times with the engine off, the brake pedal then becomes firm, whilst still applying a little pressure to the footbrake once the engine is started, a slight but noticeable softening of the pedal should be felt, indicating the servo is engaged.
-Brakes could be tested as you set off, as long as its safe a little firm pressure applied to the footbrake once the car is moving should show an expected slowing, and no deviation to the left or right.
+Brake pedal can be repeatedly pressed 3 or 4 times with the engine off, the brake pedal then becomes firm.
+Whilst still applying a little pressure to the footbrake start the engine, a slight but noticeable softening of the pedal should be felt indicating the servo is engaged.
+Brakes could be tested as you set off, as long as it's safe a little pressure applied to the footbrake once the car is moving should show an expected slowing with no deviation to the left or right.

 Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.